Tabernacle Choir: Pioneer Day concerts

-The choir holds a yearly summer concert in mid-late July as part of Utah's Pioneer Day celebrations.
-Unlike the Christmas concerts, there are only two shows: one on Friday and the other on the following Saturday.
-The tickets are available on a first-come, first-served basis.
-A guest artist is typically invited every year.
-Past guest artists have included:
+From 2011 to 2023, the choir held a yearly summer concert in mid-late July as part of Utah's Pioneer Day celebrations.
+Unlike the Christmas concerts, there were typically only two shows: one on Friday and the other on the following Saturday.
+The tickets were available on a first-come, first-served basis.

+Guest artists were typically invited every year.
+Each year's guest artist(s) are as follows: